JmpKey/Java-Chemb-IS-122-Project-Manager-plant/README.md

 Adding javax mail: just like the driver above, the path to the library is: */plant/dllhell/javax-mail-1.6.2/javax.mail.jar

-0. How can I free the Database from firebird?:
+0. How can I free the Database from firebird? (in Unix):
 ```
 sudo chmod 775 ptdb.fdb
 ```